ColinWang321/BundleCalculator/README.md

 Video | VID | 3 @ $570 5 @ $900 9 @ $1530

 ## How to use it
-User can use this project by creating a "bundle.txt" in the same directory.
+1. Create a "bundle.txt" in the same directory.

 ![bundle 0](https://user-images.githubusercontent.com/83932602/148603010-5ba7cc76-cd49-4d00-a5e6-c538fc9f183b.jpg)